The Richest Gifts

 – Henry David Thoreau

-As I have grown older I realize the necessity of gifts to self and their values.
-For me, it can be a gorgeous morning sunrise or evening sunset, the smell of fresh mown hay in the field or the lilacs that bloom in my garden, taking the time to walk in nature, or curling up with a good book.
-When our life gets hectic we often cancel these richest gifts that pay big dividends.
+As I've grown older I realize the necessity of gifts to self and their values.
+For me, gifts can arrive with a gorgeous morning sunrise or evening sunset, the smell of fresh mown hay, the lilacs that bloom in my garden, walking in nature, or curling up with a good book.
+When our lives get hectic, we often cancel out these richest gifts that pay big dividends.

-I would love to have you email me and offer others a taste of the gifts that you find valuable to offer self, and with your permission I would like to post them.
-Just indicate how you want them labeled, i.e. a short name, anonymous or something else.
-Email them to me at firstname.lastname@example.org or leave a comment below.
+I would love to have you email me to share with others a taste of the gifts that you find valuable to offer self, and with your permission I would like to post them.
+Just indicate how you want them labeled, i. e. a short name, anonymous or something else.
+And email me at email@example.com.